bumbeishvili/d3-coding-conventions/README.md

 # commenting

-we have 3 kind of comments
+We have 3 kind of comments
 1. Block Comments
  ```javascript
  //#########################    BLOCK COMMENT WITH UPPERCASE   ######################